-The same survey also put the average blog post length at 1376 words.
+The 2022 Orbit survey put the average blog post length at 1376 words.
 Here’s how things have changed over the years:

 In terms of article length, the received wisdom is that long articles tend to outperform short ones.
 There’s plenty more about this in my article about how long blog posts should be.

 The people I spoke to on LinkedIn told me their challenges with blog creation.
 I’d put these challenges into 3 categories: